dartmouth-cs52-17S/lab4-anishchada/README.md

 New post creator view (used createPost for this):
 ![alt text](./pic3.jpg)
 That one has input feedback as shown based on the coloring of the input bars although the button doesn't mute or anything without the info.
+Up to user to follow the red/green input bar guidelines to make sure info is correct